SQream/sqream_docs/installation_guides/installing_studio_on_stand_alone_server.rst

 ***********************
 Installing Studio on a Stand-Alone Server
 ***********************
-A stand-alone server is a server that does not run SQream based on binary files or Kubernetes.
+A stand-alone server is a server that does not run SQreamDB based on binary files.

-The Installing Studio on a Stand-Alone Server guide includes the following sections:

 .. contents::
    :local: